 bbq3

-Thanks again to all the BBQ Teams that helped us out with this article, we couldn’t have done it without you and wish you all best of luck in your upcoming competitions.
+Thanks again to all the teams that helped me out with this article.
 Hopefully the new teams reading this can put your tips to use and start making things a little harder than before.
 And when that happens, may all your pork be tender, bark crunchy and sauces deep and shiny.
-Now, if you don’t mind, I have some pig feet in a pot I need to watch…
+Now, if you don’t mind, I have some brisket I need to check on.